JennGuz/Masscer/src/content/docs/capabilities/document-creation.md

 ## Steps to Generate Documents in Masscer

-Document generation in Masscer is a simple process you can complete in just a few steps:
+Generating documents in Masscer is a simple process that can be completed in just a few steps:

 #### **1. Specify the content in the prompt**
-Once logged into your account and in the chat window, type in the prompt the text or context you want the AI to generate.
+Once logged into your account and in the chat window, enter the prompt specifying the text or context you want the AI to generate.
 Clearly indicate the topic or type of document you need.
 For example:
 - **For a sales report**: "Create a monthly sales report with an analysis of key metrics."
 - **For technical documentation**: "Generate a user guide for configuring an enterprise network system."
 - **For a JSON file**: "Create a JSON structure for a product list with name, price, and description."